paulatennent/somethingAwesome/about.md

 2. I based the CTF's around a story.
 This isn't too technical, but i made sure to relate it to security, so throughout the story you can see themes that we talked about from weeks 1-7, such as
     - Secrets
     - Physical Security
-    - Trust
+    - Attacker/Defender
-    - Data and Privacy
+    - Data and Privacy/Data Leeks
+    - Bribing/corruption
-    - something else
+    - Insiders
+    - Trust/honesty -> gossip

     the story is that you have been brought to work by your mum on "bring your kid to work day" (you are a baby btw), and throughout the CTF you end up excaping places, getting through secure doors, finding peoples secrets and even meeting the CEO!
 There are 3 endings depending on things like which door/elevarot level you take (according to which CTF flag you find).